-Both of the communities that I represent in the Legislative Assembly, Qikiqtarjuaq and Clyde River, are in need of more housing.
-They really need more housing in my constituency communities.
+Mr. Speaker, both of the constituency communities of Qikiqtarjuaq and Clyde River that I represent in the Legislative Assembly are in dire need of more housing.
+The two communities really need more housing.
 I wish to ask about this area in terms of moving forward.